What to Eat in Corsica: 9 Must-Try Corsican Specialties

 Delicatessen merchant at Ajaccio market

-Originally, Corsican charcuterie was made exclusively from local pork.
+Originally, Corsican charcuterie was made exclusively from pork raised on the island.

 Honey tasting